California Looting Laws – California Penal Code 463 PC

 A person could be charged with looting in the following situations:

 A city in California is in crisis following a strong earthquake.
 You decide to go into the city and see that people are carrying out supplies and items from several different stores that were heavily damaged.
-You run into one of the stores and grab several digital camera, iPods, and game systems to sell later.
+You run into one of the stores and grab several digital cameras, iPods, and game systems to sell later.
 Under these facts, you could be prosecuted for violating California looting laws pursuant to California Penal Code 463.

 A riot has broken out in the city.
 You notice that the windows and doors are busted out of a fine art gallery so you run in and steal two small paintings to sell on the black market.
 Under these facts, you could be prosecuted for violating California looting laws pursuant to California Penal Code 463.

 A wildfire has forced the evacuation of a large community.
-As you are heading out of town you stop at grocery store to get supplies.
+As you are heading out of town you stop at the grocery store to get supplies.
 As you enter, you see the store is in chaos, with people running out the doors with supplies.
 You grab a few cases of beer and cartons of cigarettes and leave without paying.
 Under these facts, you could be prosecuted for violating California looting laws pursuant to California Penal Code 463.

 Other related offenses that may be charged in addition to looting include: